couchdeveloper/TaskQueue/README.md

 In order to use this function with `TaskQueue`, we need to ensure that the task is configured at the time we enqueue it, and that it has the right signature.
-We can accomplish this both by applying _currying_ to the given function.
+We can accomplish both requirements by applying _currying_ to the given function.

 The basic steps are as follows:

 Given any asynchronous function with one or more additional parameters and possibly a return value:

 ```Swift
 func asyncFoo(param: T, completion: @escaping (Result)->()) -> U {
   ...
 }
 ```

 we transform it to: